fferegrino/cycle-station-predictions/readme.md

 ### There is no caching in the prediction service

 Currently, all requests for predictions are served afresh, but caching them would be a good option to avoid overloading the prediction service.

+### There is no live performance evaluation

+Despite collecting some logs, we are not performing any post-deployment analysis of the model to assess its performance on real-world user-initiated requests.

+### This project is currently intended to run locally

+No previsions have been made to run this project using any cloud infrastructure.

 ---